francisco-perez-sorrosal/ai-resources/book-scaffold/src/topics.md

 This artificial general intelligence requires that the agent does not forget what it has learn -what is called [catastrophic forgetting](#catastrophic_forgetting) in the literature- and assumes that the agent will continue learning new tasks -called [continual or lifelong learning](#continual_learning).

-## Feature Engineering

-The classical/traditional way of "massage" the input to pass to a ML model (e.g. a classifier.)
-This was an "art" in itself.
-In the age of DL, this has been substituted by the DL models themselves, which represents also the features on top of which the learning of a task is done.

 ## Loss Function

 Papers: